Massa Johnston

 William "Massa" Johnston (13 September 1881 – 9 January 1951) was a New Zealand rugby union and rugby league international.
 He was part of the 1905 Original All Blacks tour and the professional 1907-1908 New Zealand rugby tour of Great Britain.

 Early years

-Johnston was an Iron worker by trade.
+Johnston was an iron worker by trade.

 Rugby Football

-Johnston first played senior rugby union for the Alhambra club in 1897, aged only 15.
-He made his début for Otago in 1903 and represented Otago again in 1904, playing in six matches in total.
+According to the book "All Blacks to All Golds" Johnston first played senior rugby union for the Alhambra club in 1897, aged only 15.
+Though this claim is an error as he was playing in the Alhambra second grade team in 1902 and was selected for the Otago Junior representative side later that season to play against Canterbury juniors on 30 August.
+The "W Johnston" playing in 1897 was noted to be an older veteran player and was in fact his cousin.
+Johnston made his senior debut for Alhambra on 31 May 1902 against Southern and played well with the link to his older cousin noted in an article in the Otago Witness.
+He began playing for the senior side regularly in 1903 with an article following a preseason game saying "W. Johnston, a junior forward, who played in the Alhambra ranks on Saturday is a fine stamp of a player, who should find a place in the first this year".
+He made his full representative début for Otago in 1903 and represented Otago again in 1904, playing in six matches in total.
 In 1904 he was the first player sent off in a Ranfurly Shield match as Otago went down to Wellington.
 He played for the South Island in 1904, 1905 and 1907.

 Johnston was first chosen for the All Blacks as part of their first tour of Great Britain.
 This team became known as the "Originals" and was hugely successful.
 However, Johnston was sickly on the tour and played in only thirteen matches, missing all of the test matches.
 Johnston returned to the All Blacks for their 1907 tests against Australia, playing in all three matches in the series.